banata77/PiProjects/README.md

 # PiProjects.
-This direcotry is to keep my RasberryPi Projects
+This directory is to keep my RasberryPi Projects